dottjt/plastic/chapters/07-gun.md

 ## Inside Gun Shop

-The chime of the shopkeeper's bell feels real.
+The chime of the shopkeeper's bell.
+It seems to persist for hours.

 causes a metallic refraction in my ear.
-It seems to persist for hours.

 Standing behind the counter was a brattish military type.
-Clearly prefers her .
-Was probably raped by a segment of wildlife at a very young age.
+Clearly prefers her men old n' rusty.
+Was probably raped by a vertical segment of wildlife at a very young age.
 Ideological anarchist.
 The ideal career path for a former Hooter's model.
 I think she's holding a knife, but I'm too preoccupied by her cleavage.

 The pink ponytails were cute.